AvrahamMakovsky/SmallScripts/README.md

 #### How to use

 1. Install Python 3.
-2. Install `smartctl` (from smartmontools) and ensure itвЂ™s in your system PATH.
+2. Install `smartctl` (from smartmontools) and ensure it's in your system PATH.
 3. Run the script:

    ```bash